victordibia/neuralqa/README.md

 pip3 install neuralqa
 ```

-Create a folder you would like to use with NeuralQA.
+Create (or navigate to) a folder you would like to use with NeuralQA.
 Run the following command line instruction within that folder.

 ```shell
 neuralqa ui --port 4000